-See the HISTORY file in the sudo distribution (https://www.sudo.ws/sudo/history.html) for a brief history of sudo.
+See the HISTORY file in the sudo distribution or visit https://www.sudo.ws/sudo/history.html for a short history of sudo.

 There is no easy way to prevent a user from gaining a root shell if that user is allowed to run arbitrary commands via sudo.
 Also, many programs (such as editors) allow the user to run commands via shell escapes, thus avoiding sudo's checks.
 However, on most systems it is possible to prevent shell escapes with the sudoers(5) module's noexec functionality.

 $ sudo cd /usr/local/protected

 since when the command exits the parent process (your shell) will still be the same.
 Please see the EXAMPLES section for more information.

 Running shell scripts via sudo can expose the same kernel bugs that make setuid shell scripts unsafe on some operating systems (if your OS has a /dev/fd/ directory, setuid shell scripts are generally safe).

 If you feel you have found a bug in sudo, please submit a bug report at https://www.sudo.ws/sudo/bugs/

 Limited free support is available via the sudo-users mailing list, see https://www.sudo.ws/mailman/listinfo/sudo-users to subscribe or search the archives.

 sudo is provided ``AS IS'' and any express or implied warranties, including, but not limited to, the implied warranties of merchantability and fitness for a particular purpose are disclaimed.
 See the LICENSE file distributed with sudo or https://www.sudo.ws/sudo/license.html for complete details.